sst/guide/_chapters/add-the-user-token-to-the-state.md

 ### Store the User Token

-First we'll start by storing the user token that we just retrieved in the state.
-We might be tempted to store this in the `Login` container but since we are going to use this in a lot of other places it makes sense to lift up the state.
+First we'll start by storing the user token in the state.
+We might be tempted to store this in the `Login` container, but since we are going to use this in a lot of other places, it makes sense to lift up the state.
 The most logical place to do this will in our `App` component.

-Add the following to our `App` component.
+{% include code-marker.html %} Add the following to `src/App.js` right below the `export default class App extends Component {` line.

 {% highlight javascript %}
 constructor(props) {